erlydtl/erlydtl/README.markdown

 Options is a proplist possibly containing:

 * `out_dir` - Directory to store generated .beam files.
-If not specified, no .beam files will be created.
+If not specified, no .beam files will be created and a warning is emitted.
+To silence the warning, use `{out_dir, false}`.

 * `doc_root` - Included template paths will be relative to this directory; defaults to the compiled template's directory.